 According to the Public Policy Institute of California, strong majorities of Californians believe that the federal and state governments "waste a lot of the money we pay in taxes."
-And while the number is slightly lower for local government, four in ten Californians perceive the closest level of government to them as wasteful.
+And while the number is slightly lower for state and local government, four in ten Californians perceive the closest level of government to them as wasteful.

-A high concentration of public sector employment and lack of trust in government have major implications for the Sacramento region.
+Combined, a high concentration of public sector employment and lack of trust in government have major implications for the Sacramento region.
 This is an issue for both the private sector that wants a burgeoning regional economy and the human dignity of the 225,000 government employees who call Sacramento their home.

-As regional leaders increasingly focus on innovation in the private sector to shape our future, we should not miss the opportunity to bring innovation to the public sector, too.
-In fact, no matter how innovative the Sacramento region becomes, the negative perception of Sacramento as a "government town" will continue to damper our image absent an extreme makeover of the sort this document envisions.
+As regional leaders increasingly focus on innovation in the private sector to shape our future, we should not miss the opportunity to catalyze innovation in the public sector, too.
+In fact, no matter how innovative the Sacramento region becomes, the perception of Sacramento as a "government town" will damper our image unless we encourage and reward public innovators.